avantcontra/p5.we/README.md

 </span>

 ## Usage
 Just clone the project, and start forking.
+You should follow [WeChat Mini Game workflow](https://developers.weixin.qq.com/minigame/en/dev/index.html?t=19012522) of course.

 There are some examples in sketch directory.
 Only need very a few changes from the original p5.js example.

 <img src="http://floatcc.intplusplus.org/codecomp.png" alt="code screenshot" width="800">